fastrgv/RufasCube/README.md

 * a recent gnat compiler for Windows or Linux;  gnu-ada for OS-X;
 * the included directories contain required Ada interfaces;
 * see example scripts;
-* Note that the Ada interface to SFML-AUDIO (snd4ada_hpp.ads) was created with the command:
+* Note that the (mini-binding) Ada interface to SFML-AUDIO (snd4ada_hpp.ads) was created with the command:
   "g++ -c -fdump-ada-spec -C snd4ada.hpp" which references a minimalistic C++ utility snd4ada.

 ## Build instructions for RufasCube:

-Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The linux binary, rufascube_gnu, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
+Four [pre-compiled] binary executables are provided, one for gnu/linux, one for OS-X, and two for Windows.
+The linux binary, rufascube_gnu, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
-SDL2, SFML, FLAC, ogg, vorbis, & openal.
+GLFWv3, SFML, FLAC, ogg, vorbis, & openal.

 Normally, the following build scripts are used;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
 Only GNAT is required.

 -------------------------------------------------------
 Windows32 => wcmp32a.bat, wcmp32b.bat

 Windows64 => wcmp64a.bat, wcmp64b.bat

 -------------------------------------------------------
 MacOSX => ocmpss.sh:

-build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries SDL2 or SFML installed.
+build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries GLFWv3 or SFML installed.
 I used this to build the executable that I deliver, named rufascube_osx.
 Macs with a recent but standard configuration of OS-X should be able to rebuild using this script.

 ------------------------------------------------------
-GNU/Linux => lcmpAC18.sh:
+GNU/Linux => lcmpd.sh:

 utilizes the uncommon relocatable libraries (mainly GLFW, SFML) that are delivered in this bundle under ./libs/.
 This is used to build the dynamically-linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.
 This was used to create the executable named rufascube_gnu.
 If it doesn't run on your linux distro, you will have to try to build the executable yourself.
 In that case, it is hoped that this script (lcmpss.sh) will work for you.
 The intent was to provide all the needed interface/include files under ./libs/.